-Today’s new confirmed and probable infection count by island includes 22 new cases on Oahu, four on Kauai, three on Maui, two on Hawaii island, and five Hawaii residents diagnosed outside the state.
+Today’s new confirmed and probable infection count by island includes 16 new cases on Oahu, 12 on Maui, two on Hawaii island and six Hawaii residents diagnosed outside the state.

 State health officials began including probable infections in its total case counts last month.
 Probable infections include people who never received a confirmatory test but are believed to have had the virus because of their known exposure and symptoms or because of a positive antigen test.

-Today’s probable infections since the start of the pandemic added to the counts today include 816 on Maui, 767 on Oahu, 65 on Hawaii island, 24 on Molokai, four on Kauai, three on Lanai and 53 residents diagnosed outside the state.
+Today’s probable infections since the start of the pandemic added to the counts today include 816 on Maui, 760 on Oahu, 66 on Hawaii island, 24 on Molokai, three on Kauai, three on Lanai and 51 residents diagnosed outside the state.

-Health officials also said today that, of the state’s total infection count, 694 cases were considered to be active.
+Health officials also said today that, of the state’s total infection count, 695 cases were considered to be active.
 Officials say they consider infections reported in the past 14 days to be a “proxy number for active cases.”
-The state’s total number of active cases decreased today by five.
+The state’s total number of active cases decreased by 93 today.

-The latest Hawaii COVID-19 vaccine summary said that 1,627,801 vaccine doses have been administered through state and federal distribution programs as of Wednesday, up 6,519 from a day earlier.
-Health officials say that 56% of the state’s population is now fully vaccinated, and 61% have received at least one dose.
+The latest Hawaii COVID-19 vaccine summary said that 1,592,739 vaccine doses have been administered through state and federal distribution programs as of Thursday.
+Health officials say that more than 54% of the state’s population is now fully vaccinated.

-Of all the confirmed Hawaii infection cases, 2,405 have required hospitalizations, with three new hospitalizations reported today.
+Of all the confirmed Hawaii infection cases, 2,381 have required hospitalizations, with no new hospitalizations reported today.

 Oahu on Friday moved into the less-restrictive Tier 4 of the city’s four-tier economic recovery plan.
 The change allows social gatherings of up to 25 people at outdoor venues, including at parks and beaches, but the group size for indoor social gatherings remains at 10 people.